DagHjermann/Imposex_Littorina_Vikkilen/06_Tables_graphs.md

 #### Modification 7 (3.
 July 2021)
     - added 2013 data for N reticulatus - see 1c

+#### Modification 8 (3.
+Feb 2022)
+    - added 2021 data, extracted from Nivabasen using script 21
+    - TBT in Littorina: 1a-2 (splitting up the old 1a)
+    - TBT in blue mussel (Mytilus): 8a
+    - Intersex in Littorina: was already addded in modification 6 (part 3c2)
+    - TBT in sediment: see script 07
+    - Had to change functions a bit too, adding 'last_year', see function script

 ## 0. Libraries

 ```r